Error estimators and their analysis for CG, Bi-CG and GMRES: Introduction

-Even when most iterative algorithms are used with preconditioners, it is not guaranteed that the condition number of the problems will be reduced and this is observed with matrices of larger dimensions.
-In cases where the condition number of the matrix is indeed reduced, a reduction of condition number of the backward problem (i.e. computing $x$ given $A$ and $b$) might not be guaranteed.
-Further more, a reduction in the condition number of the backward problem by an ideal preconditioner will accelerate convergence but still leave a large uncertainty in the relationship between the residue and the error, and thus the relative residue remains a poor and inefficient indicator of convergence in general.
-Moreover, the condition number of matrix $\kappa(A)$ is typically unknown and costly to compute.
-Thus for even marginally high condition numbers of matrices ($\kappa(A)>10$), either the accuracy or the efficiency of computation is degraded by the above conundrum.
-The precision in measurements and engineering today renders both the size and condition number of most problems large; making accurate stopping and restarting criteria indispensable in ensuring computational efficiency of solvers.
-This motivated methods to compute estimates of some norms of the error in iterative solvers.
-Such estimators (e.g CGQL) are available for CG algorithm \cite{meurant2006lanczos}.
-For solving non-symmetric linear systems using FOM (Full Orthogonalization method) and GMRES (Generalized Minimal Residual) methods, formulas for estimation of errors have been suggested \cite{meurant2011estimates} recently.
-We suggest a minor modification to this estimator proposed by Meurant, to increase its stability and precision.
-Our objective is to derive an efficient estimator for solving non-symmetric linear systems using BiCG, and present an analysis highlighting the significance of these estimation algorithms for CG, BiCG and GMRES methods.
-This analysis shows that these estimators are robust and increase the efficiency/accuracy of computing notably.
-Note that this gain is expected even when errors in estimation itself may not be negligible, as the factor scaling the residue to the actual error can be more significant, i.e. as large as $\kappa(A)$ or as small as $1/\kappa(A)$.
+Even when the iterative algorithms are used with preconditioners that reduce the condition number of the matrix, a reduction of the condition number of the backward problem to be solved is not guaranteed, as required for the faster convergence (see section \ref{sec:Cond_numbers}).
+This is observed with matrices of larger dimensions or higher condition numbers, making the preconditioners ineffective in many cases.
+Moreover, most of the preconditioning techniques often fail when matrices are non-symmetric and indefinite \cite{saad1988preconditioning}.
+Thus, for even $\kappa(A) \gtrsim 10^2$, either the accuracy or the efficiency of computation is degraded by the above conundrum.
+The requirements of precision in measurements and engineering today renders both the size and condition number of most problems large; making accurate stopping and restarting criteria indispensable in ensuring computational efficiency of solvers.
+This motivated methods to estimate norms of the error in iterative solvers.
+Approximations of the errors in $x_k$ for an iterative method were suggested in general more than two decades ago \cite{brezinski1999error} \cite{brezinski2008error}.
+Error estimators for the CG algorithm were also presented \cite{meurant2006lanczos}, and for solving non-symmetric linear systems using Full-Orthogonalization (FOM) and GMRES methods, formulas for estimation of errors have been suggested more recently \cite{meurant2011estimates}.
+We suggest a minor modification to this GMRES estimator to increase its stability and precision.
+We also derive an efficient estimator of error in solving non-symmetric linear systems using Bi-CG.

-Section \ref{section2} presents related work and discuss CG, Bi-CG and GMRES algorithms and their error estimates.
-Section \ref{Section3} presents the analysis of error estimates and its performance as an efficient stopping criteria for these iterative methods of solving linear systems.